lyubeka99/hAPI/README.md

 ### Common HTTP Security Headers Check

 The HTTP security headers check scans API responses to identify missing or misconfigured security headers.
-Proper security headers help mitigate attacks such as MIME-type sniffing, clickjacking, and cross-site scripting (XSS).
+Proper security headers help mitigate attacks such as MIME-type sniffing, encryption downgrade, and information disclosure vulnerabilities.

 This module checks for headers like `Strict-Transport-Security`, `X-Content-Type-Options`, `Server` and `X-Powered-By`.
 If critical security headers are missing or improperly configured, they will be flagged.